KrispyTech/airneis/README.md

 ### The Search Page

-The search page is accessible everywhere from the site header.
+The search page is accessible everywhere from the site navbar.
 This page allows them to research a specific product or type of product.
 The user also be able to sort the result by price or newness.

 ### The Shopping Cart Page